 I find the flexibility of choice in behavior, interest, and habits far more rewarding when not bound by major categories or cultural preconceptions.
 And if roots or soil are of no interest, I don’t see anything inherently wrong with neglecting them in the pursuit of some other journey.
 After all, they’ll always be there ready to re-embrace you, if and when you desire.
-Meanwhile, where is the benefit in reminiscing those aspects?
+Meanwhile, where is the benefit in reminiscence?

 The idea of a first or second language also looses much meaning when no language clearly dominates, when all are spoken with some non-native accent, and all prevail in a certain context.
-I explored this topic in the languages post.
+I explored this topic in the languages essay.

-My attachments to places occur not at a broad level of a country or culture, but at a level of individuals I meet.
+My attachments to places occur not at a broad level of a country or culture, but at an individual level.
 I spent a great deal of time in Brazil largely due to the individual interactions I cultivated.
-But I cringe at arguments based around classifying an entire country to any particular respect, positively or negatively.
+Yet I cringe at arguments that lean towards broad classification.
 Those conversations tend to draw more from preconceptions than independent cases and outliers (which number a significant quantity).